Fluorescent lamp: Ballasts

 Fluorescent lamps are negative differential resistance devices, so as more current flows through them, the electrical resistance of the fluorescent lamp drops, allowing for even more current to flow.
 Connected directly to a constant-voltage power supply, a fluorescent lamp would rapidly self-destruct because of the uncontrolled current flow.
 To prevent this, fluorescent lamps must use a ballast to regulate the current flow through the lamp.

 The terminal voltage across an operating lamp varies depending on the arc current, tube diameter, temperature, and fill gas.
 A general lighting service 48 in T12 lamp operates at 430 mA, with 100 volts drop.
 High-output lamps operate at 800 mA, and some types operate up to 1.5 A. The power level varies from 33 to 82 watts per meter of tube length (10 to 25 W/ft) for T12 lamps.

 The simplest ballast for alternating current (AC) use is an inductor placed in series, consisting of a winding on a laminated magnetic core.
 The inductance of this winding limits the flow of AC current.
 This type of ballast is common in 220–240V countries (And in North America, up to 30W lamps).
 Ballasts are rated for the size of lamp and power frequency.
-In North America, the AC voltage is insufficient to start long fluorescent lamps, so the ballast is often a step-up autotransformer with substantial leakage inductance (so as to limit the current flow).
+In North America, the AC voltage is insufficient to start long fluorescent lamps, so the ballast is often a step-up autotransformer with substantial leakage inductance (to limit current flow).
 Either form of inductive ballast may also include a capacitor for power factor correction.

 Fluorescent lamps can run directly from a direct current (DC) supply of sufficient voltage to strike an arc.
 The ballast must be resistive, and would consume about as much power as the lamp.
 When operated from DC, the starting switch is often arranged to reverse the polarity of the supply to the lamp each time it is started; otherwise, the mercury accumulates at one end of the tube.
 Fluorescent lamps are (almost) never operated directly from DC for those reasons.
 Instead, an inverter converts the DC into AC and provides the current-limiting function as described below for electronic ballasts.

 Effect of temperature

-The performance of fluorescent lamps is critically affected by the temperature of the bulb wall and its effect on the partial pressure of mercury vapor within the lamp.
+The performance of fluorescent lamps is critically affected by the temperature of the bulb wall and its effect on the partial pressure of the mercury vapor within.
 Since mercury condenses at the coolest spot in the lamp, careful design is required to maintain that spot at the optimum temperature, around 40 C.

-Using an amalgam with some other metal reduces the vapor pressure and extends the optimum temperature range upward; however, the bulb wall "cold spot" temperature must still be controlled to prevent condensing.
+Using an amalgam with some other metal reduces the vapor pressure and increases the optimum temperature range.
+The bulb wall "cold spot" temperature must still be controlled to prevent condensing.
 High-output fluorescent lamps have features such as a deformed tube or internal heat-sinks to control cold spot temperature and mercury distribution.
 Heavily loaded small lamps, such as compact fluorescent lamps, also include heat-sink areas in the tube to maintain mercury vapor pressure at the optimum value.